 Someone once asked me when I was a juror on a court-martial how I got so many medals.
 Since I was the youngest person on the jury and had more medals than everyone except for one.
 The person with more medals than me quickly piped up that I had deployed.
 And he said that red one with yellow stripes means she has been shot at.
 He already knew the answer to why I had so many medals since we shared so many.
 He also had a Combat Action Medal and I was impressed.
 In the military you boast about your accomplishments right on your chest and not because you want to, that’s just the way it is.

 Motherhood is Different

-I liked being recognized, but didn’t realize the importance of these awards or recognitions.
+I liked being recognized but didn’t realize the importance of these awards or recognition.
 Or maybe I liked excelling at something that came naturally to me.
 I didn’t ask or want to go on an Army deployment that took me outside of the wire, but that was the hand I was dealt.

 Motherhood looked so easy from the outside, I didn’t understand what all the fuss was about, but then I became a mom and went from receiving awards to feeling like I was failing each day.
 And it took a lot of time to see that I wasn’t.

 I am actually wrong about there being no awards in motherhood.
 Yes, there are no plaques or medals that you pin to your chest.
 But there are awards.
 Those little moments when your son jumps up and hugs you as if he hasn’t seen you in a week and it literally has just been the 5 seconds you went outside to do laundry, again.
 Or when your little one exclaims “You are the best mommy ever.”
 And you look at him and wonder what does he see that you don’t.
 And I don’t even know what it looks like when your little guys are all grown up.
 To see the people that you nurtured and mothered become adults must be something I can’t even imagine.